Side effects of hormone therapy for prostate cancer

 Some men find that their flushes are relieved by a short course of hormones called progestogens, and you may want to discuss this with your doctor.
 Recently, there has been some evidence that a drug called venlafaxine (which is usually used to treat depression) may help with hot flushes.

 Breast tenderness is a particular problem with high dose bicalutamide (Casodex).
-The breasts can become painful and enlarged.
+The breasts can become painful and swollen.
 Taking the drug tamoxifen can help to reduce breast tenderness in about 6 out of 10 men taking Casodex.
 Or sometimes it can help to have a small dose of radiotherapy to the breasts before your hormone treatment starts.

 Pain caused by the prostate cancer can worsen when you start hormone treatment and this is called tumour flare.
 Your doctor should always prescribe another hormone therapy when you start leuprorelin or Zoladex injections to help prevent tumour flare causing bone pain.
 If the pain carries on, your doctor can prescribe drugs called bisphosphonates to treat it.